This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Covered in nymphae and yellow snowflake waterlillies, there’s an abundance of birdlife both in and around the billabong.

-You can see white-bellied sea eagles, fat magpie geese and long-necked darters stretching and drying their wings.
+You can see white-bellied sea eagles, fat well-fed magpie geese and long-necked darters stretching and drying their wings.
 There were plenty of beautiful kingfishers and rainbow bee-eaters foraging for insects in the nearby paperbark trees.

 Mamukala Wetlands & Bird Hide